-With the product portfolio more than 1,500 items as of December 31, 2020, ŞOK Marketler boasts a wide range of options and a direct procurement approach.
-In the meantime, ŞOK's stores have become an attractive center for shoppers owing to both its exclusive brands and domestic brands.
+With the product portfolio including approximately 1,800 items as of December 31, 2021, \$OK Marketler boasts a wide range of products and a direct procurement approach.
+In the meantime, \$OK's stores have become an attractive center for shoppers owing to both its exclusive brands and equivalent, domestic brands.